wakumaku/jsonshredder/README.md

 ### Transformation and forwarding

-Now imagine that you want it's to forward the resulting transformation to an AWS SQS Queue.
+Imagine you want to forward the resulting transformation to an AWS SQS Queue.

 1. Add an SQS forwarder configuration in your config file like this: